 When living abroad, you’ll find that many local kinds of cheese have names that you can barely pronounce.
 That’s why this article will give you enough information about Manchego cheese substitutes and how to identify them properly when living abroad as well.

 manchego cheese substitutes

-By the way, for those of you who are lactose intolerant, this article may seem like it’s difficult for you to read due to the tempting nature of cheese.
-Trust me, at some point, I would have sacrificed all the chocolate in the world for a slice of cheese.
-However, while trying to go vegan and eat more sustainably, I’ve had to find the perfect vegan manchego cheese substitutes countless times.
+While trying to go vegan and eat more sustainably, I’ve had to find the perfect vegan manchego cheese substitutes countless times.
 Therefore, if you keep reading, you’ll find out that there are vegan alternatives to getting a similar result to Manchego cheese.
-So, let’s start with the basics and learn why Manchego cheese is so sought after.
+Let’s start with the basics and learn why Manchego cheese is so sought after.

 With respect to taste, it has a distinctive flavor of sheep’s milk.
 It is not as overpowering as other cheeses, it is developed yet subtle.
 You have to try it!
 It’s delish!
 To learn more about it, click here.

 The best part about Manchego cheese is that it has a PDO status, meaning ‘Protected Designation of Origin’ set forth by the EU.
 It is also protected under Spain’s DO status, meaning ‘Denominacion de Origen’.
 Altogether, the PDO status certifies that:

 - the cheese has been produced within a specific area in the La Mancha region

 - it has been made from the whole milk of the Manchega breed sheep

 - the cheese aged for a minimum of 60 days and maximum of 2 years